 - legacy numbering is only allowed in addition to approved numbering

-NOTE: NM_ reference sequences cover mature transcripts, do not contain intron and gene flanking sequences and can thus not be used to describe variants in those regions (see Reference Sequences).
+- NOTE: NM_ reference sequences cover mature transcripts, do not contain intron and gene flanking sequences, and can only be used to describe variants in introns using a “c.” prefix when a genomic reference sequence is given on which the coding DNA reference sequence is annotated, e.g. “NC_000023.10(NM_004006.2):c.94-2A>G” or “LRG_199t1:c.94-2A>G” (see Reference Sequences)

 - Insertions - are descriptions of insertions correct and complete (see Insertion)?

 - insertions should be reported using the format c.51_52insT.

 - The format c.52insT is incomplete and not allowed.

 - Describing a variant as c.5439_5430ins6 is not allowed, the inserted sequence (for ins6 e.g. “TGCCAT”) should be specified.

 - is the insertion reported indeed an insertion or is it in fact a duplication?